smartcontractkit/chainlink-automation/docs/LOG_EVENT_PROVIDER.md

 <br />

-### Fetching Logs from DB
+### Reading Logs from DB

-Logs are fetched from the log poller continouosly in the background.
-Once fetched, logs are stored in the [log buffer](#log-buffer).
+The provider reads logs from the log poller continouosly in the background and stores them in the [log buffer](#log-buffer).

-Every `FetchInterval` the provider fetches logs for a subset of the active log upkeeps. `FetchPartitions` is used to determine the amount of partitions. \
+Every `ReadInterval` the provider reads logs for `ReadMaxBatchSize` active log upkeeps.

 Hash partitioning is done on the contract address of the filters.
 The address can be shared among multiple upkeeps.
-Only 6 bytes are used to avoid working with large numbers: \
+Only the last 6 bytes of the hash are used to avoid working with large numbers, assuming that the number of partitions won't exceed 5 digits: \
-`sha256(filter.contractAddr)[:6] % FetchPartitions`
+`sha256(filter.contractAddr)[(len-6):] % Partitions`

-The number of upkeeps in a partition depends on the number of unique contract addresses among the active upkeeps.

 **NOTE:** we count on the hash function to provide balanced distribution of addresses.

-Assuming we have `u` active upkeeps, `p` partitions, and `c` unique contract addresses.
-Then the number of addresses in each partition is `c / p`.

-The number of upkeeps in a partition, is greater or equal (when there are no shared contract addresses) to the number of addresses in that partition.
+The number of partitions (`Partitions`) is dynamically changing according to the number of active upkeeps: \
-And less or equal to the number of all active upkeeps when they all share the same contract address.
+`Partitions = len(activeUpkeeps) / ReadMaxBatchSize`

-It is guarteed that all upkeeps will be visited once within `FetchInterval*FetchPartitions` time frame.
+It is guarteed that all upkeeps will be visited once within one round time frame which is `ReadInterval*Partitions`.

 The following sequence diagram describes the flow: